 Especially in its antithesis to Anabaptism Calvinism exhibits itself in bold relief.
-For Anabaptism adopted the opposite method, and in its effort to evade the world it confirmed the monastic starting-point, generalising and making it a rule for all believers.
-It was not from Calvinism, but from this anabaptistic principle, that Akosmism had its rise among so many Protestants in Western Europe.
-In fact Anabaptism adopted the Romish theory, with this difference: that it placed the kingdom of God in the room of the Church, and abandoned the distinction between the two moral standards. one for the clergy and the other for the laity.
-For the rest the Anabaptist's standpoint was: I, that the unbaptized world was under the curse, for which reason he withdrew from all civil institutions; and 2, that the circle of baptized believers-with Rome the Church, but with him the kingdom of God-was in duty bound to take all civil life under its guardianship and to remodel it; and so John of Levden violently established his shameless power at Munster as King of the New Zion, and his devotees ran naked through the streets of Amsterdam.
-Hence, on the same grounds on which Calvinism rejected Rome's theory concerning the world, it rejected the theory of the Anabaptist, and proclaimed that the Church must withdraw again within its spiritual domain, and that in the world we should realize the potencies of God's common grace.
+For Anabaptism adopted the opposite method, and in its effort to evade the world it confirmed the monastic starting-point generalizing it to a rule for all believers, and it was not from Calvinism, but from this anabaptistic principle, that Akosmism had its rise among certain Protestants in Western Europe.
+In fact Anabaptism adopted the Romish theory, with this difference: that it placed the kingdom of God in the room of the Church, and abandoued the distinction between the two moral standards, one for the clergy and the other for the laity.
+For the rest the Anabaptist's standpoint was: 1. that the unbaptized world was under the curse, for which reason he withdrew from all civil institutions; and 2. that the circle of baptized believers - with Rome the Church, but with him the kingdom of God - was duty bound to take all civil life under its guardianship and to remodel it; and so John of Leyden violently established his shameless power at Munster as King of the New Zion, and his devotees ran naked through the streets of Amsterdam.
+Hence on the same grounds on which Calvinism rejected Rome's theory concerning the world, it rejected the theory of the Anabaptist, and proclaimed that the Church must withdraw again within its spiritual domain, and that in the world we should realize the potencies of God's common grace in order that while emancipating the world from the Church we in our public life should feel bound by the holy ordinances of God.

 Thus it is shown that Calvinism has a sharply-defined starting-point of its own for the three fundamental relations of all human existence: viz., our relation to God, to man and to the world.
 For our relation to God: an immediate fellowship of man with the Eternal, independently of priest or church.
-For the relation of man to man: the recognition in each person of human worth, which is his by virtue of his creation after the Divine likeness, and therefore of the equality of all men before God and his magistrate.
-And for our relation to the world: the recognition that in the whole world the curse is restrained by grace, that the life of the world is to be honored in its independence, and that we must, in every domain, discover the treasures and develop the potencies hidden by God in nature and in human life.
-This justifies us fully in our statement that Calvinism duly answers the three above named conditions, and thus is incontestably entitled to take its stand by the side of Paganism, Islamism, Romanism and Modernism, and to claim for itself the glory of possessing a welldefined principle and an all-embracing life-system.
+For the relation of man to man: the recognition in each person of human worth, which is his by virtue of his creation after the Divine likeness, and therefore of the equality of all men before God and the legislation, each one occupying the position appointed him of God, and endowed with the talents divinely bestowed for divine purposes.
+And for our relation to the world: the recognition that in the whole world the curse is restrained by grace, that the life of the world is to be honored in its independence, and that we must, in every domain, discover the treasures and develop the potencies hidden by God in the world and in her life, the fear of God remaining our never failing guarantee against her corruption.
+This justifies us fully in our statement that Calvinism duly answers the three abovenamed conditions, and thus is incontestably entitled to take its stand by the side of Paganism, Islamism, Romanism and Modernism, and to claim for itself the glory of possessing a fixed well-defined principle of an all-embracing tendency.